 If you are a driver in Oregon, it is wise to have a basic understanding of how Oregon car insurance laws work.
 In Oregon, every driver is required to carry minimum amounts of auto insurance for their vehicle.
-At DuBois Law Group, LLC, our experienced car accident lawyers have helped many car accident victims successfully navigate the claims process.
+At DuBois Law Group, our experienced car accident lawyers have helped many car accident victims successfully navigate the claims process.
 We have created a guide to Oregon car insurance below to help you understand Oregon insurance laws and the process for obtaining compensation through an insurance claim.

 Minimum Auto Insurance Requirements in Oregon